 AAI Board and Staff

 AIDS Accountability International is governed by a board of trustees.
 To maintain the independence, impartiality and reliability of the foundation, AAI has adopted transparent and publicly available codes and policies.
-The board has four members at present.
+The board has four members at present, and we have six full time staff members.

 Rodrigo Garay, Founder AAI and Board Chair